utxostack/unique-cell/README.md

 > 1. Create a transaction which uses any out point as tx.inputs[0] and has a output cell whose type script is Type ID.
 The output cell's type script args is the hash of tx.inputs[0] and its output index.
 Because any out point can only be used once as an input, tx.inputs[0] and thus the new type id must be different in each creation transaction.
 > 2. Destroy an old cell with a specific type id and create a new cell with the same type id in the same transaction.

-Implemetation can be found in `generator-example/src/index.ts`
+Implementation can be found in `generator-example/src/index.ts`
 ```ts
 const generateUniqueTypeArgs = (firstInput: CKBComponents.CellInput, firstOutputIndex: number) => {
   const input = hexToBytes(serializeInput(firstInput));